maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 // Example of a Variadic Function
 // ------------------------------

-// Add multiple integers and return their sum. func addNums(nums ...int) int {
+// Add any number of integers and return their sum. func addNums(nums ...int) int {
     var res int
     for _, n := range nums {